tysg/petpets/docs/main.md

 In order to generate realistic data that also fit into the application constraints, random data needs to be generated procedurally.
 This is done using the node module “faker”, that provides realistic data such as names and email, while also being deterministic once supplied a seed.

 For each randomly generated user,

--   randomly generate 0 - 5 pets from a randomly chosen pet category
+* Randomly generate 0 - 5 pets from a randomly chosen pet category
-    -   Randomly generate 3 pets
+  * Randomly generate 3 pets
--   Randomly decide whether the user is a part-time or full-time caretaker
+* Randomly decide whether the user is a part-time or full-time caretaker
-    -   Randomly generate 0 - 3 pet categories that the caretaker specializes in
+  * Randomly generate 0 - 3 pet categories that the caretaker specializes in

 ## Tackling 60 Pet days in SQL for Full Timer monthly payments